Chazzvdh/CyberBot/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
 3. Configure your Discord bot token.
+4. Deploy the commands with `node deploy-commands.js`.
-4. Start the bot with `node deploy-commands.js && node index.js`.
+5. Start the bot with `node index.js`.

 ## License
 This project is licensed under the MIT License.